drandreaskrueger/devcon3/README.md

 # DevCon3 LiveStream

-Notes of memorable talks. e.g. mentioned URLs and addresses &amp; start youtube positions (hours/minutes/seconds in the livestream archives) <-- this is the main usefulness.
+Notes of memorable talks.

+e.g. mentioned URLs & addresses
+e.g. youtube start positions (hours/minutes/seconds in the livestream archives) <-- this is the main usefulness.

-I have watched almost ALL of the talks in the DevCon livestream (Main Hall).
+Almost ALL of the talks in the DevCon livestream (Main Hall only).
 Yes, 35 hours of [binge-watching :-) ](https://twitter.com/j32804/status/926900616592490497) .

-These notes contain an idiosyncratic *subset* of talks.
+Beware: These notes contain only an idiosyncratic *subset* of talks.
 Roughly chronological.
 There were many more.
 Find them yourself (and if your favorites are missing, just add'em):

 * https://ethereumfoundation.org/devcon3/agenda/
 * https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g

-Purposes of this text document:
+Purposes of this text:

 * other people can already start watching now, even before the talks are edited and published.
 Thus the youtube URLs with exact HOUR:MINUTES:SECONDS links.
 * myself I will more easily find stuff later.